xufengduan/MacBehaviour/README.md

 The `MacBehaviour` R package offers a user-friendly toolkit for norming experimental stimuli, and replicating classic experiments on Large langauge models(LLMs).
 The package provides a suite of functions tailored for experiments with LLMs, including those from OpenAI's GPT series, Llama 2 Chat series in Huggingface, and open-source models.

 For details and citation, please see the preprint: <a href="https://arxiv.org/abs/2405.07495"> Duan, X., Li, S., & Cai, Z. G. (2024).
 MacBehaviour: An R package for behavioural experimentation on large language models. </a>
+<br><br>The version available from the CRAN maybe out of date, but you can find the corresponding tutorial from <a href="https://doi.org/10.31234/osf.io/ywtfd">here.</a>
 <div id="installing-and-loading-necessary-packages" class="section level3">

 ### 1\.
 Install and load package: